fantast1k/dotfiles/CLI Install/README.md

 This script updates and installs interested gems.
 Careful note: since OS X El Capitan gems gonna be installed to /usr/local/bin, so all installed gems be removed and their new versions installed to /usr/local/bin.
 New gems also be installed the same path

 ## Use of skype.sh
-That script simply installs Skype mostly the same way as Google Chrome
+That script simply installs Skype mostly the same way as any other normal application

 ## Use of viber.sh
-That script simply installs Viber mostly the same way as Google Chrome
+That script simply installs Viber mostly the same way as any other normal application

+## Use of dropbox.sh
+That script simply installs Dropbox mostly the same way as any other normal application